siihoon920/Speaker-Knowledge-Replication-with-Magpie-3/README.md

-# internship2
+# Speaker Knowledge Replication with Magpie-3

-This is a sample experiment using magpie.
+This is a replication of [this experiment about speaker knowledge by Bergen & Grodner (2012)](https://psycnet.apa.org/record/2012-10772-001) using magpie 3.

+Since this is an online version unlike the original, the experiment was modeled after a previous replication with magpie2, [magpie speaker knowledge](https://github.com/magpie-ea/magpie-speaker-knowledge)

 ### Setup

-First, set up the project with `npm install`

 To run the project locally, run `npm run serve`